domnht/mysql-petit/README.md

 # mySQL Petit
-**mySQL Petit** is a tiny `php` file that I have created to interaction with mySQL database.
-It's use for writting a query and handling the result for you. **mySQL Petit** is the good choice for small project that don't use any frameworks.
+**mySQL Petit** is a tiny `php` file I have created to interaction with mySQL database.
+It's will generate a query and hand the result for you. **mySQL Petit** is the good choice for small project that don't use any frameworks.

 ## Installation
 There are two simple steps to start: